Soreil/Rotalume/README.md

 - Sound
 - RAM battery emulation (no saving!)
 - Serial (no multiplayer)
-- Memory Bank Controllers other than MBC1 (many game cartridges won't work at all)
+- Memory Bank Controllers newer than MBC3
 - Sub scanline PPU controls (not possible to do many more advanced graphical effects some games use)
 - Accurate timing of internal steps of CPU instructions (For instance, for a 16 bit load load high and load low should happen on their own clock cycles but we just do all at once)